-While most ex-pats in Chiang Mai go to Malaysia to get a visa, I went to teach competency based interviewing to HR people in a bank – not especially glamorous, but as I’ve said before, I really appreciate the opportunity to get to know people living and working in a country instead of just being a tourist.
+While most ex-pats in Chiang Mai go to Malaysia to get a visa (same for the visa to Vietnam), I went to teach competency based interviewing to HR people in a bank – not especially glamorous, but as I’ve said before, I really appreciate the opportunity to get to know people living and working in a country instead of just being a tourist.
 This trip, I learned about a few interesting cultural differences, as well as eating delicious food (I now love Malaysian food) and other travel delights.

 Malaysia versus Thailand

 Malaysia is hot.
 And as humid as Thailand, which can be brutal at times.
 But it’s very different from Thailand in many other ways (though the crazy traffic is similar).
 For me, the most obvious is the clash of cultures.
 Thailand has a fairly homogenous culture.
 Thai people are, well, Thai, and they’re 96%(ish) Buddhist.

 But in Malaysia, as I described in a previous post, you have a blend of three different cultures.
 And behind all that, you have the colonial influence, and some of the oldest buildings feel very British or European in style, which is as strange to me as seeing Portuguese in China (in Macau).

 Having said that, much of the architecture is modern – huge glass and steel towers.
 And the place I was working was very tranquil, with modern architecture but plenty of green and trees too.